-Once you've logged into the site, pages you have access to edit will have an New Draft tab at the top.
+Once you've logged into the site, pages you have access to edit will have a New Draft tab at the top.
 Click the New Draft tab to make changes to the page.

-In Drupal, what is generally thought of as a static web page is called an “Article”.
+In Barnard's content management system (CMS), what is generally thought of as a static web page is called an “Article”.
 To create new pages, click "Add content" and select a content type: Article or, if no sidebar is needed, Article wide.
 Other content types available are news, events, webforms, slides and slideshows.

 The text directly beneath the banner at the top of the page.
 It should be concise and relevant specifically to the page’s content.
 Changing this text will not change the Menu Link title.